jovianjaison/CBIR/README.md

   6.Trying various compbinations of feature vectors to get maximum accuracy.

-#The 'results.md' contains these results.
+### The 'results.md' contains these results.

-#'main_files' contains code for btc, tsbctc, sift and for combination of feature vectors.
+### 'main_files' contains code for btc, tsbctc, sift and for combination of feature vectors.

-#The 'CNN + Segementation' contains convolutional neural nework architecture for feature extraction.In it the wang_config_load contains implementation of Mask RCNN for a custom object.
+### The 'CNN + Segementation' contains convolutional neural nework architecture for feature extraction.In it the wang_config_load contains implementation of Mask RCNN for a custom object.

+### The 'csv_files' contains label data along with correlation and precision results.

 ### Features Employed for Image indexing:
  * Color